diogne/diogne/README.md

     - TailwindCSS
 - 👀 I’m currently learning about cryptocurrencies
 - 💞️ I’m looking to collaborate on anything I would find meaningful
-- :chess_pawn: Always up for playing chess ('Jerouge', 1000 on chess.com) or go ('Vauban', 1d on kgs)
+- :chess_pawn: Always up for playing chess ('Jerouge' on chess.com) or go ('Vauban' on kgs)
 -

 <!---